kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Shear webs are sandwich panels often composed of outer biax layers and a core material in-between. windIO 2.x supports defining start and end arc extents of web layers referring to their extent across the distance between the two shells.
-This is done by defining an `anchors` field for each web, with `grid` / `value` pairs where `grid` is the spanwise non-dimensional curved length, and `values` is the non-dimensional arc length of the web.
+This is done by defining an :code:`anchors` field for each web, with :code:`grid` / :code:`values` pairs where :code:`grid` is the spanwise non-dimensional curved length, and :code:`values` is the non-dimensional arc length of the web.

 .. code:: yaml